 The OSA Foundation (OSAF) and Coherent, Inc. have partnered to create the Bernard J. Couillaud Prize.
-The Prize provides the opportunity for early-career members of The Optical Society (OSA) to pursue a compelling and innovative project that has the potential to make a meaningful and positive impact on the science and applications of ultrafast lasers.
-One early career member of OSA will receive a merit-based award which includes a $20,500 USD stipend and $5,000 USD in travel expenses.
+The Prize provides the opportunity for an early-career professional (1-5 years post highest degree) to pursue a compelling and innovative project that has the potential to make a meaningful and positive impact on the science and applications of ultrafast lasers.
+One early career professional will receive a merit-based award which includes a $20,500 USD prize and $5,000 USD in travel expenses.

 The goal is to support individuals in the area of ultrafast photonics for the purpose of providing dynamic and rigorous research with a state of the art approach to solving difficult, real-world problems.
 Recipients will be granted total research freedom with consideration being given to the following:

 1. Work focused on advancing basic research or;

 2. Efforts focused on transitioning an idea into a commercial innovation.

 The prize is expected to help the recipient in their pursuit of the most compelling and interesting research issues in ultrafast optics.

 The Bernard J. Couillaud Prize is a personal prize and is not renewable.
 This merit-based prize is a $20,500 stipend along with up to $5,000 in travel expenses to attend an OSA scientific conferences.
 Travel expense reimbursement subject to OSA’s most current travel reimbursement policy.

 Application Closes: 8 March 2019